 Writing is my passion.
 I have an undying thirst and quest in the field of writing.
-Some eat, drink or use drugs when stressed; I write.
+Some eat, drink, or use drugs when stressed; I write.

-And when the money ran out, I had to leave extended stay.
+And when the money ran out, I had to leave the extended stay.
 From there, I was trying to live with the family and not wanted there.
 I am now at a stage where I’m in total darkness; I can’t see any light or hope.

 As the storms of life continued to rage, I found myself tired, wanting to get past my troubles.
 I truly desired a change of heart.
 I was tired of waking up and feeling like living is pointless.
 It’s irrelevant to share the light when you don’t understand the darkness.
-I want to set free and turn my weakness into a strength.
+I want to be set free and turn my weakness into a strength.
 It was then that I learn what seemed so cruel has taught me to stand on my own two feet.

-Also, I must be the artist of my own lives to pick up my purpose.
-It was there that I understood the meaning of a quote by Thich Nhat Hanh, “To be beautiful means to be yourself.
-You do not need the exception of others.
-You need to accept yourself.”
+Also, I must be the artist of my own life to find my purpose.
+It was then that I understood the meaning of a quote by Thich Nhat Hanh, “To be beautiful means to be yourself.
+You do not require the exception of others.
+It requires you to accept yourself.”

-When a person’s life comprises so much darkness as mine, that one person could not have carried so heavy a burden, they will learn the most important decision of their life is the one who will affect every decision made.
+When a person’s life makes up so much darkness as mine, that one person could not have carried so heavy a burden, they will learn the most important decision of their life is the one who will affect every decision made.
 They attain it is the commitment to loving and accept yourself.

 Light after darkness: ways to keep going during tough times

 Reframe your goals: some might not know it, but it’s entirely within everyone’s control to restrain stressful moments into affirmative days.
-Sometimes, you might feel like it has exhausted all your options, and there are no solutions that when it times to think about what you don’t like about your life and reframe your goals.
+Sometimes, you might feel like it has exhausted all your options, and there are no solutions that when to think about what you don’t like about your life and reframe your goals.

 When you find yourself stranded in the gloom with no hope of breaking through, remember there’s no life inside that prison; remember suffering is optional; you can step out of the darkness and into the light.